fetchfox/fetchfox/README.md

 ## Enter your API key

-You'll need to give an API key for OpenAI, or whichever AI provider you are using.
+You'll need to give an API key for the AI provider you are using, such as OpenAI.
 There are a few ways to do this.

 The easiest option is to set the `OPENAI_API_KEY` environment variable.
-This will get picked up by the FetchFox library, and all AI calls will go through that key. to use this option, run your code like this:
+This will get picked up by the FetchFox library, and all AI calls will go through that key.
+To use this option, run your code like this:

 ```bash
 OPENAI_API_KEY=sk-your-key node index.js